 As Anthony Scarsella, research manager for IDC said, “Note 7 users are typically avid Samsung fans and even bypass the more popular GS7 and GS7e in favor of the Note series.
 For an advanced user like a Note 7 owner to completely leave the platform over waiting a few weeks for a replacement is highly unlikely considering previous investments in the Play Store.”

 Android Models Abound

 An easier alternative for a Note 7 user would be to switch – temporarily – to another Samsung model or even another Android model.
 Scarsella noted, “Competing Android-based flagship Phablet vendors stand the best chance of winning over N7 customers in the short term.”

 Time will be a factor – as in how long Note 7 owners have to wait for their new (non-exploding) device to arrive.
 Officially Samsung says on its website that new approved Note 7s will be available no later than Sept.
 21.

 If all that is true, you may ask, why did Apple gain $14 billion in market value early last week, despite a broad selloff?
 It could be, as some speculate, due to investors thinking Samsung’s problems actually would have a positive impact on Apple.

 It could also be, as others have said that – as is often the case – any new iPhone iteration from Apple gets fans excited and sells phones.
 That certainly seemed to be the case with carriers such as Sprint Corp.
-(NYSE:SC) and T-Mobile US Inc. (NYSE:TMUSA) reporting pre-orders for the new iPhone up 4 times orders from last year.
+(NYSE:SB) and T-Mobile US Inc. (NYSE:TMUSC) reporting pre-orders for the new iPhone up 4 times orders from last year.
 Not bad for a phone most analysts said had almost no new features.